Mohammad-Ali Movahedi Kermani

 He was formerly one of the deputy speakers in the Islamic Consultative Assembly.

 Political career

-Movahedi won 685,974 votes of the Kerman Province for his re-election to the 4th Assembly of Experts.
+Movahedi won 685,974 votes of the Kerman province for his re-election to the 4th Assembly of Experts.
 He was ranked 2nd after Ahmad Khatami in the constituency.

 Views

-2019 Mohammad Ali Movahedi Kermani in Tehran Friday prayer declared that Telegram is haram and requested National Information Network deployment like great firewall of china.
+In 2019, Mohammad Ali Movahedi Kermani in Tehran Friday prayer declared that Telegram is haram and requested a National Information Network deployment like the great firewall of China.

 Movahedi-Kermani asserts that one must adhere to the instruction of the Chief Islamic Jurisprudent, according to the doctrine of Velayat-e faqih.
 He also believes that the United States is trying to "portray the clergy and religion as failures."